Mr-C4T/LeCyborg/README.md

 - Powered via a small 1 S LiPo

-- Ideal if you want to quickly test the system
+- Ideal if you want to quickly test the system (This is what we used for the hackathon)

+You can find the stl file for the case in the stl/ folder: https://github.com/Mr-C4T/LeCyborg/tree/main/stl/myoEsp32.stl

 ### 2. Custom PCB + ESP32-C3 XIAO